-The exceptional resources of the Baylor College of Medicine and its affiliated institutions provide exposure to a wide variety of faculty, clinical training sites, research and teaching opportunities.
-The Fellowship Program offers a broad range of clinical training experiences in diversified sites.
-In addition to required rotations in medicine, long-term care, geropsychiatry, medical directorship, rehabilitation medicine and hospice, rotations in neurology, dermatology, urology, orthopedic surgery, and other areas of specialty care can be arranged based on fellow’s interest.
+The exceptional resources of the Baylor College of Medicine and its affiliated institutions provide exposure to a wide variety of faculty, clinical training sites, research, and teaching opportunities.
+During their training, fellows experience a broad range of clinical training in diverse sites.
+In addition to required rotations in medicine, long-term care, geropsychiatry, medical directorship, rehabilitation medicine, and hospice, rotations in neurology, dermatology, urology, orthopedic surgery, and other areas of specialty care can be arranged based on fellow’s interest.
 With mentorship from faculty, first year fellows complete an academic project and are supported in presenting this work at a national meeting or submitting it for publication.
 All fellows participate in a quality improvement project and engage in Morbidity and Mortality conferences.

-Our program graduates have taken their positions in top clinical care programs and in some of the nation's leading academic health centers; e.g., our second fellow back in 1985, George E. Taffet, M.D., assumed the post of chief, Section of Geriatrics, Department of Medicine, here at Baylor on July 1, 2002.
+Many of the graduates from our program have taken positions in top clinical care programs and are leaders in some of the nation's top academic health centers.
+For example our second fellow from the class of 1985, George E. Taffet, M.D., assumed the post of chief, Section of Geriatrics, Department of Medicine, here at Baylor July 1, 2002.

 In 2014, Dr. Taffet recruited Angela Catic, M.D., from Harvard to join the Section of Geriatrics faculty and the Huffington Center on Aging.
 Dr. Catic is the program director of the Geriatrics Fellowship Program.